unbxd/search-JS-library/Faqs.md

 2. May not be suitable for users with slow internet connections
 3. May be difficult for users to find a specific product

+## Can I customize the appearance of the pagination controls?
+Yes, the Unbxd Search SDK allows you to customize the appearance of the pagination controls to match the look and feel of your e-commerce website.
+You can customize the layout, design, and call-to-action of the pagination controls.

 ---